authgear/authgear-server/docs/specs/captcha.md

 Given `captcha.enabled=true` and `captcha.providers` is non-empty,

-1. All the branches of the first step (that is, the `identify` step) has `captcha.required=true`.
+1. All the branches of the first step (that is, the `identify` step, or the `authenticate` step in reauth flow) has `captcha.enabled=true`.
-2. The first provider in `captcha.providers` is used as the provider.
+2. The first provider in `captcha.providers` is used as `captcha.provider.alias`

 In terms of UX, when Captcha is enabled and configured, every generated flow requires captcha at the beginning of the flow.